RomeoKilo125/a11y-cert-notes/13-a11y-standards-and-laws.md

 ## UN Convention on the Rights of Persons with Disabilities (2006)

-- The most important human rights document specific to poeple with disabilities.
+- The most important human rights document specific to people with disabilities.
 - A *treaty* that provides for pushing and monitorin national efforts to promote accessibliity.
 (The US signed, but did not ratify, 2012...)
 - **It is one of the most powerful arguments we have at hand.**